haKC-ai/prompthakcer/README.md

 ### Right-Click Context Menu
 1. Select text anywhere on a page
-2. Right-click and select "Optimize with PromptForge"
+2. Right-click and select "Optimize with PrompthaKCer"
 3. The optimized text is copied to clipboard

 ---